SMPyBandits/SMPyBandits/paper/paper.md

 ---
-title: "*SMPyBandits*: a Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
+title: "*SMPyBandits*: an Experimental Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
 fancyhdrtitle: SMPyBandits
 author-meta: Lilian Besson
 authors: